Strongpreneur#Starting A Business

 General Partnership – Limited to the life or good health of any and all partners.

 The last major form of business ownership that we shall consider is the cooperative.
 The cooperative society can be defined as a family of people who unite, with equal rights and duties, to overcome difficulties that affect them all.

 They work together for their common economic and social advantage and sharing the business risks, they run an enterprise to which they delegate one or more of their economic functions, according to their common needs as producers or consumers.

 Of all the various types of cooperatives, the agricultural cooperative is the most common.

 Cooperatives are incorporated under the laws of each state which create an appropriate ministry or section within a ministry to deal with all matters relating to cooperative development.
 Generally speaking, the formation of a cooperative follows the steps outlined below.

 Registration is granted when the Chief Registrar is satisfied that:

-Mutual companies often have the same advantages like limited liability companies, and besides, enjoy tax concessions.
+Mutual companies often have the same advantages as limited liability companies, and besides, enjoy tax concessions.

-Another form of business ownership which is not very well-known is the savings and loans association.
+Another form of business ownership that is not very well-known is the savings and loans association.
 Such association functions like the thrift and savings societies often found in rural areas in Africa.
-The major difference is that in thrift societies all depositors of funds are members of the society, but this may not necessarily be the case in the savings and loans associations.
+The major difference is that in thrift societies all depositors of funds are members of the society, but this may not necessarily be the case in the savings and loan associations.